 Suitability

-Summerhouses are most suitable for residential properties with spacious gardens or backyards, providing a private retreat for relaxation, reading, or entertaining guests.
-They can be used as a home office, studio, or guest room, making them ideal for outdoor living during the warmer months.
+Summerhouses are most suitable for residential properties with spacious gardens or backyards.
+They provide a private retreat for relaxation, reading, or entertaining guests.
+They can also be used as a home office, studio, or guest room, making them ideal for outdoor living during the warmer months.

 Materials